prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 Here's how it works:

-1. When Prebid Server is initialized on the client side, a call to /cookie_sync is made which proactively calls to Prebid Server with the list of supported adapters.
+1. When Prebid Server is initialized on the client side, a call to /cookie_sync is made which proactively calls to Prebid Server with the list of adapters in the page.
-1. The server responds with sync pixels needed for any of the listed adapters.
+1. The server can see the `uids` cookie and responds with sync pixels needed for any of the listed adapters.
 1. The browser calls the sync pixels.
-1. Sync pixels redirect back to the Prebid Server /setuid command, setting the uids 'match table' cookie.
+1. Sync pixels redirect back to the Prebid Server /setuid command, setting the `uids` cookie.

 ### DSP Cookie Sync

-When each server adapter reaches out to their bidders, those DSPs also need to know this user or they're less likely to bid.
+When a server bidder adapter reaches out to their bidders, those DSPs also need to know this user or they're less likely to bid.

 Prebid Server isn't involved in DSP cookie matching at all.
 The feature in PrebidJS that supports DSP cookie matching is called ["user sync"]({{site.baseurl}}/dev-docs/publisher-api-reference.html#setConfig-Configure-User-Syncing).
-Publishers are encouraged to allow SSPs to define several iframe-based user syncs on each page.
+Publishers are encouraged to consider allowing trusted SSPs to define several iframe-based user syncs on each page.

 ## Related Topics